 The Avans programme is suitable for research and education environments aiming to strengthen the university’s position within the field of education, develop business-oriented degree programmes and contribute towards an integration of research and education.

 By giving the university the opportunity to develop second cycle study programmes in collaboration with the business sector, benefits for both parties will be created.
 Research and education environments who develop their second cycle courses and study programmes will increase the opportunities in attracting new students and researchers.

 In the Avans programme, the university work with business partners to develop second cycle study programmes.
 This could be master’s (or equivalent) programmes or new specializations – during a one- or two-year period – in programmes resulting in a professional degree.
 The planned degree programme can be based on development of new courses as well as further development of relevant pre-existing courses.
 However, the total renewal of the degree programme must be substantial.

 The objective of the Avans programme is for the university to work with business partners to develop second cycle study programmes that address the skills needs of the business sector.

 The purpose of all the Knowledge Foundation’s programmes is to build strong, business-relevant research and education environments.
 The specific purpose of the Avans programme is to position the education offered and to foster skills supply in the business sector.
 It also aims to integrate the academic environment’s research and education activities.

 The programme’s contribution to the university’s development

 Since the courses are developed in collaboration with companies, universities obtain good insight into the knowledge needs of the business sector, which can also provide a basis for reviewing other educational offerings at the university.
-Furthermore, experience shows that advanced-level programmes with strong connections to the business sector strengthen conditions for international recruitment of students.
+Furthermore, experience shows that second cycle programmes with strong connections to the business sector strengthen conditions for international recruitment of students.
 The programme also provides the preconditions for universities and companies to develop relationships for deeper collaboration in research.

 The programme’s contribution to business sector development